kvnloughead/notes/default/grep.md

 Tags:
 ---

+To grep through all files in a git repo: `git grep`.
+Great for ignoring the ignorables.

 ```bash
 # Sort a string.
 # The `grep -o .` part prints each character on a new line.